janosgyerik/articles/hacking-contest-lessons/level1.md

 return 0;
 ```

-Instead of using a native C function to get the date,
+Instead of using native C functions to get the date,
 the program calls the `system` function to run the `date` command.
 We can find how `system` works in `man system`:
 it executes the given string by calling `/bin/sh -c`.